u12206050/gridsome-source-mysql/README.md

 Images in this database were relative, so in order for them to be downloaded they need to be concatenated with the site origin.

 In the `Category` query, we change the `parent_id` to output as `category_id` since we want it to be linked to another `Category` automatically.

+### The drop-in-replacement, CloudinaryImage

+This drop-in version will filter through the appropriate sizes available, eg. `sizes: ['480', '800', '1200']`, on each image, such that even though larger images exist it will only use the image that is `>= width`, width being speicified on the tag.

+Example: `<g-image :src="image" width="600">` here the image with the generated size of `800` will be used, and not `1200`.